BlueTech Forum 2017Water & the 4th Industrial Revolution

 Fireside Chat Interview

-Keynote Address: Emilio Tenuta, VP, Corporate Sustainability, Ecolab
+Keynote Address: Jim Hanna, Director of Datacenter Sustainability for Microsoft and Emilio Tenuta, VP, Corporate Sustainability, Ecolab

 1. Turning risk into an opportunity - solving water issues and future proofing the business Increasingly corporations are moving to creative long term holistic solutions that are strategic, not tactical.